angelabardysh/angelabardysh.github.io/_posts/2016-12-28-and_just_like_that.markdown

 ---
 layout: post
 title:  "And just like that..."
-date:   2016-12-28 03:12:11 +0000
+date:   2016-12-27 22:12:12 -0500
 ---

-So my last blog, I was so excited becuase I was finally on a roll.
+So my last blog, I was so excited because I was finally on a roll.
 I was doing my labs, and understanding everything pretty well.
 Well, I guess that life sometimes de-rails you when you least expect it.
 I am not saying I got de-railed in a bad way, it's actually pretty good, but I still feel like I am slowly losing steam, and I need to get back into the swing of things.

 So the reason that I started looking into learning code in the first place is because I had an amazing job, but I got laid off last December.
 My job was doing research for the oil and gas industry.
 It was work from home, and it was great money.
-I got laid off becuase prices were down too far to pay me to do research.
-I started looking into code becuase I wanted a job that was challenging, and something that wouldn't be the same every day.
+I got laid off because prices were down too far to pay me to do research.
+I started looking into code because I wanted a job that was challenging, and something that wouldn't be the same every day.
 That is what my research job is to me.
 It is a job that has plenty of challenges, and takes lots of hard work and dedication to get things done correctly.

 Well, long story short, I got offered my job back a few weeks ago, and of course I had to take it.
 I had been waiting tables for the 11 months I was laid off in order to pay the bills, and even though it was great money and a super flexible schedule, it was definitely not the money I could make working from home.
 It was a no brainer to start work back up again.
 My husband was also offered the position and he took it as well, so we are both working from home, and it's awesome.